Finding Near-Optimal Weight Independent Sets at Scale: Algorithm

-\subsubsection{Combine Operations.}
+\subsubsection{Combine Operations}

-The common idea of our combine operations is to combine whole blocks of independent set vertices of different solutions.
-To construct those blocks, we use the graph partitioning framework KaHIP \cite{kaHIPHomePage} which computes partitions of the graph.
-The solution blocks correspond to the vertices of a solution intersected with one block of the partition.
+The common idea of our combine operations is to combine whole blocks of independent set vertices.
+To construct those blocks, we use the graph partitioning framework KaHIP \cite{kaHIPHomePage} which computes partitions of the graph $V=V_1\cup ... \cup V_n$.
+For $j=1,...,n$ the solution blocks $\I_j$ are defined by $\I_j = \I\cap V_j$.
 We created different offspring by using the following combine operations on those solution~blocks.

-First of all, the parents for the first two combine operations are chosen via a tournament selection rule~\cite{Miller95geneticalgorithms}, where the fittest individual \ie the solution with highest weight gets selected out of two random individuals from the population.
+The parents for the first two combine operations are chosen by two runs of the tournament selection~\cite{Miller95geneticalgorithms}, where the fittest individual \ie the solution with highest weight gets selected out of two random individuals from the population.
 Then we perform one of the combine operations outlined below and finally, after the combine operation, we use the {\hils} algorithm \cite{hybrid-ils-2018} to improve the computed offspring.

 \paragraph{Vertex Separator Combination.}